CyCraft/magnetar/packages/docs/src/pages/Docs/Read.md

 Since every module can have multiple streams open with different filters or options, there needs to be some sort of dictionary to save the functions that can close the streams again.

-In the case you have multiple streams, you would probably want to differanciate them by which options you passed any way.
+In the case you have multiple streams, you would probably want to differentiate them by which options you passed any way.
 One way we can create _a stream ID_ could be to `JSON.stringify` the stream options.
 But because a Map can have an actual object as key, there is no need to `JSON.stringify`.

-## Query data (filter, order by, limit...)
+## Query Data (filter, order by, limit...)

 There are three methods to query more specific data in a collection: